UCSD-E4E/rct_tower_scheduler/README.md

 ## Usage
 Once you have a proper `active_ensembles.json` file, start the scheduler with:
 ```
-python scheduler.py active_ensembles.json
+python scheduler.py
 ```

-You may optionally provide a file with a different name, so long as it is formatted properly:
+If you want to use a file other than `active_ensembles.json`, you may specify this other file with the `--file` argument:
 ```
-python scheduler.py path_to_file/some_other_ensembles.json
+python scheduler.py --file path_to_file/ensemble_file.json
 ```

 ## Testing